Chart Color Schemes

 Brookdale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.0%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are most common at 8.4%, followed by postgraduate qualifications (2.1%) and graduate diplomas (0.5%).
-Vocational credentials are held by 42.1% of residents aged 15+, with advanced diplomas at 9.4% and certificates at 32.7%.
-Educational participation is high, with 36.7% currently enrolled in formal education: 14.9% in primary, 9.7% in secondary, and 3.8% in tertiary education.
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (32.7%).
+Educational participation is high at 36.7%, with 14.9% in primary education, 9.7% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education